hackingprincesa/Active-Directory-Lab/README.md

    - Select "ISO file" when pop up asks "Choose which media to use"
    - Save ISO file
 - In VirtualBox, click "New" to create a new VM
-   - Name: choose a name for VM (I named it Windows; please note, that this machine will be used as our target machine)
+   - Name: choose a name for VM (I named it Windows) Please note, that this machine will be used as our target machine)
    - Folder: select where you want VM to live
    - ISO Image: select ISO image that you just downloaded
    - Check "Skip Unattended Installation" to install OS manually